School-Based Comprehensive Oral Health Services 2011–2015

 Health Mobile, Santa Clara, CA

 The goals of this project were to enroll students eligible for Denti-Cal who do not have a dental home and to provide them with comprehensive oral health treatment.
 Few dentists in the region were willing to serve substantial numbers of children with Denti-Cal oral health coverage.
 The project aimed to provide preventive and restorative treatment to students in the local school district.
-The project conducted outreach, provide education for parents, and provide service to other schools in the district.
+The project conducted outreach, provided education for parents, and provided service to other schools in the district.
 Health Mobile has three mobile units and can perform 9,000 treatments during the course of a normal school year.
 Additional services were provided to neighborhood preschools, community centers, and other community locations in the evening and on weekends.

 Health Research, Inc./New York State Department of Health, Menands, NY

-The North Country Children's Clinic (NCCC) operates a comprehensive school-based health center (SBHC) with an oral health program.
+The North Country Children's Clinic (NCCC) operates a comprehensive SBHC with an oral health program.
 However, there is scope for improving collaboration and enhancing the delivery of oral health services in in the SBHC.
 Through this project, the New York State Department of Health, in collaboration with NCCC, aimed to strengthen infrastructure to deliver services in schools by establishing a workgroup, improving coordination, involving stakeholders and partners, and seeking schools' mandates for regular dental examinations.
 This partnership developed tools and instruments for data collection, gathered data, and evaluated outcomes to assess program activities, outcomes, and impact.

 - Final report

 - Minimal data set